-It also makes you look like a complete lunatic when you dig your hand into your braids in public and start scratching your scalp incessantly.
+It also makes you look like a complete lunatic when you dig your hand into your braids in public and start scratching your scalp.

-In addition, the oils will cause build up on the scalp and if you apply it to your edges, you can also cause hair loss.
+In addition, the oils will cause build-up on the scalp and if you apply them to your edges, can also cause hair loss.
 So what’s the solution then?

 Why Do Braids Itch When You First Get Them?

 Most braids are installed with Kanekalon hair, which has an alkaline base.
 This base is supposed to prevent molding and make the hair heat-resistant.

 Unfortunately, the base also causes scalp irritation and leads to itching.
 If you scratch, you will make it worse.